 Working as a personal care aide is not a job for the faint of heart; it can be both difficult and challenging.
 This job requires emotional intelligence, which is an effective combination of courage, compassion, patience, reliability, and common sense to do effectively.

 If these traits already describe you, then we want you to join our team!
-To learn more about our superior caregiving services and how we can be there when families can't, contact us today.
+To learn more about our superior caregiving services and how we can be there when families can’t, find the Caring location nearest you.